-To maximise floor-to-ceiling heights, and increase flexibility for the building fit-out, cellular beams may be adopted with openings through the web for the distribution of services residential grid on upper floors.
+To maximise floor-to-ceiling heights, and increase flexibility for the building fit-out, cellular beams may be adopted with openings through the web for the distribution of services.

 City centre buildings are generally constructed on existing confined or irregular sites, which influence the building form.
 This is likely to prevent the use of a regular column grid and may result in alterations to floor plates on the upper storeys.